adosia/adosia-iot/README.md

 The next phase of development for the Adosia IoT Platform will leverage cryptocurrency to enable Adosia users with a peer-to-peer marketplace to sell/license their IoT creations to other Adosia users.

-Connected IoT Devices - Dashboard View
+# Dashboard View - Connected IoT Devices
 <img src='./images/iot_dashboard_1.png' />

-Setting Up an IoT Device Profile
+# Setting Up an IoT Device Profile
 <img src='./images/iot_dashboard_2.png' />